seiborg-git/AudioLink-Reactive-Speaker/README.md

 # AudioLink Speaker
 ## An audio reactive speaker prefab for unity, using AudioLink from [llealloo](https://github.com/llealloo/vrc-udon-audio-link/tree/master)
-This asset needs [AudioLink](https://github.com/llealloo/vrc-udon-audio-link/releases) installed in you Unity project in order to work.
+This asset needs [AudioLink](https://github.com/llealloo/vrc-udon-audio-link/releases) installed in your Unity project in order to work.

 # Instalation
 If installing for VRChat, I strongly reccomend using [VRChat Creator Companion](https://vcc.docs.vrchat.com/) to keep your project packages updated